-There are a few things you can do when you see a red flag.
-You can stop, or at least, halt the hiring process temporarily while you research the company.
+Hit Pause.
+You can stop – or at least halt – the hiring process temporarily while you learn more about the company.
 There isn't anything the matter with delaying sending your resume or scheduling an interview if you're hesitant about whether you want to work for the company.

-If you have a connection that will help you find inside information, use it.
+Use Your Connections.
+If you have a networking connection who will help you find inside information, use it.
 Do you know someone who works there?
 Ask them about the company.
 If you belong to a professional association, they may be able to help you network with people who can give you advice.
-Use online networking resources, like LinkedIn, as well.
+Use online networking resources like LinkedIn, as well.
 You may be surprised at how much you can find out.

 It's important to keep in mind that not all companies are "good" companies.
 They don't all operate professionally, and you may not want to work for a company that doesn't match your standards.

 Listen to Your Gut: If your instincts tell you that something is off, pay attention.